Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Proof of the main theorems.

-In the first step of the proof I write the linear combinations $\sum_{p=1}^K C_p S_N(t_p)$, $N=0,1,2,\dots$, in the form of a sum of $k$-fold Wiener-It\^o integrals with respect to the coordinates of an appropriate vector valued random spectral measure.
-We can do this if we can write down the random variables $S_N(t)$ in the desired form for all $t\in[0,1]^\nu$.
-The random variables $S_0(t)$ are given in this form in~(\ref{1.12}).
-In the case $N=1,2,\dots$ we can find the right formulation of $S_N(t)$ similarly to the method applied in the proof of Theorem~1.2A.
-We get similarly to the proof of formulas~(\ref{2.1}) and~(\ref{2.2}) that
+In the first step of the proof the linear combinations $\sum_{p=1}^K C_p S_N(t_p)$, $N=0,1,2,\dots$, are written in the form of a sum of $k$-fold Wiener-It\^o integrals with respect to the coordinates of an appropriate vector valued random spectral measure.
+This can be done, first by writing the random variables $S_N(t)$ for all $t\in[0,1]^\nu$ in the desired form.
+The random variables $S_0(t)$ are written in such a form in~(\ref{1.13}).
+In the case $N=1,2,\dots$ the right expression of $S_N(t)$ in the form of a sum of Wiener--It\^o integrals can be found similarly to the method applied in the proof of Theorem~3.2.
+We can write, similarly to the proof of formulas~(\ref{2.1}) and~(\ref{2.2})

 with